unahouExosite/docs/murano/products/device_api/http/README.md

 Response may also be:

 * `HTTP/1.1 404 Not Found` if the client described by `<vendor>`, `<model>`, `<sn>` is not found on the system.
-* `HTTP/1.1 409 Conflict` if the serial number is not enabled for activation.
+* `HTTP/1.1 409 Conflict` if the identity is not enabled for activation.
 * See [HTTP Responses](#http-responses) for a full list of responses

 ### example

-This command activates a device with serial number 12345678 and returns its CIK.
+This command activates a device with identity 12345678 and returns its CIK.

 ```
 $ curl https://m2.exosite.com/provision/activate \